MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-vmss-deployment-v0.md

 **`customScript`** - **Command**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The script that will be run by using Custom Script VM extension.
+Optional.
+The script that will be run by using the Custom Script VM Extension.
 This script can invoke other scripts in the directory.
 The script will be invoked with arguments passed below.<br/>This script in conjugation with such arguments can be used to execute commands.

+For example:
-For example:<br/>1.
-Update-DatabaseConnectionStrings.ps1 -clusterType dev -user $(dbUser) -password $(dbUserPwd) will update connection string in web.config of web application.<br/>2. install-secrets.sh --key-vault-type prod -key serviceprincipalkey will create an encrypted file containing service principal key.
+1. `Update-DatabaseConnectionStrings.ps1 -clusterType dev -user $(dbUser) -password $(dbUserPwd)` will update the connection string in `web.config` of the web application.
+2. `install-secrets.sh --key-vault-type prod -key serviceprincipalkey` will create an encrypted file containing a service principal key.
 <!-- :::editable-content-end::: -->
 <br>